vetleandreas/game-reviews/README.md

 ## IGDB API Settings

-Create a configuration file called "config.ts" in the server folder.
-This is for the IGDB API Authorization
+4. Create a configuration file called "config.ts" in the server folder.
+This is for the IGDB API Authorization.

 ```sh
 process.env.CLIENT_ID = '...';